chynnajoyaspiras72505-debug/CCM101-caspiras/Laboratory-05-Cloud-Data-Engineer/reflection.md

 # Reflection

-## What I Learned

-In this laboratory, I learned how cloud data can be stored using different storage models such as object, block, and file storage.
-I understood that each storage type is designed for different purposes and workloads.

-I also learned how object storage works through MinIO.
-Unlike traditional file storage, object storage manages data as objects inside buckets, making it suitable for images, backups, application files, and other unstructured data.

-## Experience with Docker and MinIO

-Deploying MinIO using Docker helped me understand how containers can be used to quickly deploy cloud-native services.
-I learned how to pull a container image, start a container, expose ports, and verify that the container is running.

-During the activity, the original MinIO image reference did not work, so I used the MinIO image from Quay.io.
-After successfully starting the container, I accessed the MinIO web console through port 9001.

-## Object Storage Activity
+Object storage is a better option for storing millions of photos than traditional block storage because it is designed to handle large amounts of unstructured data such as images, videos, and backups.
+Instead of organizing data into fixed-size blocks, object storage keeps each photo as an individual object together with its metadata and unique identifier.
+This makes the data easier to organize, retrieve, and scale as the number of photos increases.

+Using Docker made deploying the MinIO storage server easier because I did not have to manually install and configure all of MinIO's dependencies.
+I was able to obtain the MinIO container image, start the service using a Docker command, expose the required ports, and access the MinIO web console.
+This showed me how containers can simplify the deployment of cloud services and provide a consistent environment.

-I created a bucket named `client-photos` and uploaded `minio-deployed.png`.
-Seeing the file successfully uploaded helped me understand the basic process of storing objects in a cloud object storage system.
+A bucket in cloud storage is a container used to organize and store objects.
+During this laboratory activity, I created a bucket named `client-photos` in MinIO and uploaded a file to it.
+This helped me understand how object storage groups and manages data without using the traditional folder structure of a local file system.

-## Challenges Encountered

-One challenge was accessing and deploying MinIO correctly in the laboratory environment.
-I encountered an image pull error and temporary KillerCoda connection interruptions.
-These challenges required checking the Docker image, container status, and exposed ports.

-## Conclusion

-This laboratory gave me practical experience with cloud storage, Docker, and MinIO.
-It helped me understand how a Cloud Data Engineer can use object storage technologies to organize and manage data in a scalable cloud environment.
+Large enterprise companies can prevent object storage data from being lost if physical servers crash by using redundancy and replication across multiple servers or locations.
+They can also use backups and distributed storage so that copies of their data remain available even when a server or storage device fails.

+My confidence in navigating the Linux command line is growing because this laboratory required me to use terminal commands for Docker, Git, and file management.
+I encountered some problems while deploying MinIO, but troubleshooting the container, checking commands, and completing the activity helped me become more comfortable working in a Linux environment.